kwokcb/ShadingLanguageX/docs/LanguageSpecification.md

 ## Displacement Shaders

 Displacement shaders can be created by calling `displacement()`.
-As for surface shaders, inputs can either be set by using the period character or using named arguments in the function call.
+Like surface shaders, inputs can either be set by using the period character or using named arguments in the function call.

 ### Example